lyoshenka/grin.io/_pages/now.md

 ## Here's what I'm up to now

-🏡 building [Cabin](https://cabin.city), a network city of neighborhoods where you'd want to grow up.
+🏡 building [Cabin](https://cabin.city) -- a network city of walkable, long-term neighborhoods where you'd want to grow up.

 👪 raising a family with my wife, kids, and some quail.